 Here’s an easy, quick procedure before your ride!
 Check that your tires are not overly worn, and look for cuts or flints, stones, glass in the tread, removing any that could possibly cause a puncture.
 Squeeze the tyres and make sure they’re pumped up to good pressure.

 3. Learn How to Fix a Flat Tube

 If you start getting many flats with the same wheel, check your tire and the inside of the rim for sharp objects or protruding spoke.
 Youtube has tons of good videos in all languages guiding you on how to prepare, glue the patch on and remount the tire.
 Master this skill and your rides will become more enjoyable, and a lot safer!

 4. Make Sure Your Breaks Are Adjusted Correctly

 You can do this by tightening the adjusting barrel (if your brakes have one) in the brake lever.
 Tightening the screw moves the pads closer to the rim.
 You may also need to unscrew the bolt holding the wire, tighten the wire and then screw the bolt back on.
 Before tightening the bolt again, twist the adjuster holding the wire and the wire housing to the loosest setting.
 This way you have more room to adjust the brakes.

 It is also important to keep both the pads and the braking surface clean from dirt and oil.
 Dirty pads wear out themselves and the braking surface substantially faster.

 Do you get annoyed when someone rides past you with loud rattling and squeaking sounds coming from the chain and sprockets?
-Maybe the sound is coming from your bike?
-That is the not-so-sweet sound of metal rubbing against metal and grime and mud because all lubrication has long since worn off.
-That is a really good way to go if you want to shorten the life expectancy of your chain and sprockets.
-It is not cheap to replace them, so save yourself some money by regularly cleaning and lubricating the drivetrain.
+That is the sound of metal rubbing against metal, grime and mud because all lubrication has long since worn off.
+It is not cheap to replace chain and sprockets, so save yourself some money by regularly cleaning and lubricating the drivetrain of your bike!